 Postal Service agrees to reverse service changes

-The U.S. Postal Service agreed Wednesday to reverse changes that slowed mail service nationwide
+The U.S. Postal Service has agreed to reverse changes that slowed mail service nationwide

 HELENA, Mont. -- The U.S. Postal Service agreed Wednesday to reverse changes that slowed mail service nationwide, settling a lawsuit filed by Montana Gov. Steve Bullock during a pandemic that is expected to force many more people to vote by mail.